Fringe

 Fringe is a higher-class salon that employs a team of experienced professionals whom provide clients with a luxury salon experience.
 While traditionally catering to the demographic of women ages 35+, it has recently begun to employ a series of younger hairdressers who specialize in more trendy and alternative styles.

 Despite its status as a luxury salon, the website for Fringe fails to convey this brand image.
 It possesses an outdated royal blue and white color scheme with inconsistent and overly playful fonts.
 Beyond this, the website’s layout features numerous pages with overlapping information, misaligned elements, and multiple opportunities for accessibility improvements.
-These issues overall detract from the brand’s credibility and user experience.
-Its poor layout makes it difficult to navigate for their older clientele who might be less tech savvy, while younger clients will be turned away by the lack of visual cohesion.

 The Solution